Chad Johnson (TV personality)

 Brian Chad Johnson (born August 11, 1987) is an American reality television personality.
 He was a contestant on The Bachelorette, Bachelor in Paradise, Famously Single and Celebrity Big Brother UK, and also appeared in the second season of MTV's Ex on the Beach.
 In his appearance on The Bachelorette, Johnson was regarded as meeting the archetype of a reality television "villain".

 Johnson was arrested in February 2020 for robbery with domestic violence enhancement charges involving his girlfriend.
 The arrest resulted in the cancellation of most of his TV appearances.
 He subsequently announced that he was starting a career in pornography.
 In August 2020, Johnson reached a deal with prosecutors in which he pleaded "no contest" to one count of vandalism and one count of intimidating a witness.
 He was sentenced to 36 months probation and domestic violence classes.

 Early life

 Chad Johnson was born on August 11, 1987, in Jenks, Oklahoma.
 He graduated from Jenks High School in 2005 and later graduated from the University of Oklahoma.

 Television career

 The Bachelor franchise

-In 2016, Johnson became a contestant on the ABC Network reality television show The Bachelorette season 12 to compete for Joelle "JoJo" Fletcher's affections.
+In 2016, Johnson became a contestant on the ABC Network reality television show The Bachelorette season 12 to compete for JoJo Fletcher's affections.
 As the season's "villain", he was nicknamed "Bad Chad".

-In the summer of 2016, Johnson joined The Bachelor spin-off show, Bachelor in Paradise.
-The show follows former Bachelor and Bachelorette contestants living together and finding love in Mexico.
-He was ejected by host Chris Harrison during the first episode for belligerent behavior.
+In the summer of 2016, Johnson joined season three of The Bachelor spin-off show, Bachelor in Paradise.
+The show follows former Bachelor and Bachelorette contestants living together attempting to find love in Mexico.
+Johnson was ultimately ejected by host Chris Harrison during the first episode for belligerent behavior.